Htetmyat-GCA/dev_odoo/README.md

 ***
 ## Description

-This program is as good as enough to run the odoo server for all structures right now.
-The program's goal is to allow projects to have many versions; for instance, a project may have a version shift from 13 to 17, etc. Thus, the developer find the project directory, __need to activate the python environment__ that reliable for odoo version then reset and restart the server.
-The program can reduce your time just configure your customize setting in [```settings.py```](https://github.com/Htetmyat-GCA/dev_odoo/blob/master/settings.py)
+This program is good enough to run the odoo server for all structures right now.
+The program's goal is to allow projects to have many versions; for instance, a project may have a version shift from 13 to 17, etc. Thus, the developer **finds** the project directory, **needs to activate** the python environment that is reliable for Odoo version, then **_resets and restarts_** the server.
+The program can reduce your time; just configure your customized settings in [```settings.py```](https://github.com/Htetmyat-GCA/dev_odoo/blob/master/settings.py)

 ### My Odoo Project Infrastructure